A brand new Cockapoo puppy has graced your family with its presence!

-Since puppies are growing in the first 12 months of their life–sometimes longer–if there is too much stress placed on their bones and joints, they can become injured and deformed.
+Since puppies are growing in the first 12 months of their life, sometimes longer, if there is too much stress placed on their bones and joints, they can become injured and deformed.

-A one-month should receive five minutes of exercise.
-A two-month should have 10 minutes.
-A three-months should have 15 and so on.
+A one-month puppy should receive five minutes of exercise.
+A two-month pup should have 10 minutes.
+A three-month-old dog should have 15 and so on.

 Walking is the best exercise that you can give your puppies.
 It’s also typically all that they need.
 Go for a short walk around the yard or even around the block.

 3 Toys to get your pup active…

 - Puppy Toy Pack — We highly recommend this puppy toy pack, filled with a wide variety of 12 different toys that are the perfect size for puppy mouths.